 Executive Vice President

-Nathan Brostrom was appointed Executive Vice President — Chief Financial Officer for the University of California in September 2014.
-As CFO, he oversees all aspects of financial management for the University of California system, which includes ten UC campuses, five academic medical centers and the Lawrence Berkeley National Laboratory.
-His areas of responsibility include asset management, debt management, the systemwide operating budget, capital finance and planning, procurement and financial accounting.
-The UC system educated nearly 240,000 students and has an annual budget of over $25 billion.
+Mr. Brostrom previously served, and currently serves, as executive vice president and chief financial officer for the University of California.
+In that position, he oversaw all aspects of financial management for the UC system, which includes 10 UC campuses, five academic medical centers and the Lawrence Berkeley National Laboratory.
+His areas of responsibility included asset management, debt management, the systemwide operating budget, capital finance and planning, risk services, procurement and financial accounting.
+The University has an annual operating budget in excess of $38 billion, and manages assets of $137 billion.

-Before coming to UC Berkeley in 2006, Mr. Brostrom spent ten years as Managing Director and Manager of the Western Region Public Finance group for JPMorgan, where he worked on financings totaling more than $100 billion for municipal clients throughout the western United States.
-He served as lead banker on the $11.3 billion energy bond program for the California Department of Water Resources, the financing that repaid the state general fund for the lost revenue from the 2000–2001 California energy crisis.
+Prior to that, Brostrom spent 10 years as managing director and manager of the Western Region Public Finance group for JPMorgan, where he worked on financings totaling more than $100 billion for municipal clients throughout the western United States.

-Mr. Brostrom graduated Phi Beta Kappa from Stanford University and holds a master's degree in public and international affairs from the Woodrow Wilson School at Princeton University.
-He and his wife Caitlin live in Berkeley with their six children.
+Brostrom graduated Phi Beta Kappa from Stanford University and holds a master’s degree in public and international affairs from Princeton University.
+He and his wife Caitlin live in Berkeley.